 - Infographics are liked and shared on social media 3X more than any other type of content.

 - When asked which types of visuals had the highest engagement, 42% of marketers reported that infographics and other original graphics were the most engaging.
 This was higher than any other form of visual content.

 INFOGRAPHICS ARE ON THE RISE

 Infographics aren’t going away anytime soon.
-Over the past 10 years, Google image searches for the term ‘infographics’ has continued to grow.
-People are buying in, and with more and more brands opting to tell their story through infographics, the more companies will need to up their game to stay competitive.
+Over the past 10 years, Google image searches for the term ‘infographic’ has continued to grow.
+People are buying in, and with more and more brands choosing to tell their story through infographics, the more companies will need to up their game to stay competitive.
 Check out our blog on how to create a solid infographic and make the most of your marketing window.